Negative-light/PUBLIC_VUALT/chistmas-is-not-pagan-and-why-god-is-better.md

 [^m2]: [Jer 10:6-10](Jer%2010.md)
 [^m3]: [Jer 10:11-16](Jer%2010.md)

 Ok so this week is gonna be fun as we encounter a good bit of the argument of Christmas being Pagan.
-We are going to explreo beyond that but I though we could dive into this specfic passage and how it interacts with Christmas.
+We are going to explore beyond that but I though we could dive into this specific passage and how it interacts with Christmas.

 ## Christmas Isn't Pagan
 So to start there is a excellent resource from Inspiring Philosophy that goes through the history of Christmas and Yule and shows how they are not really related [^ip-christmas-is-not-pagan].
 This first section talks about how people create empty idols [^m1].
 The core concepts is that the people are making something by their own hand that is just a object it is not a god, it doesn't care, it cannot act in any way.
 Ok but how does this effect Christmas.
 Verse 3 is often used as an argument against Christmas trees.
 This is very much not the case as the passage directly talks about the creation of idols [^guzik] [^matthew-poole] [^enduring-word].